 October is the wettest month during the off-season, so try to avoid visiting during this month.

-But there is still a great chance of many rain-free days during the rest of the offseason, so don’t be scared to book a flight to Thailand during the summer!
+But there is still a great chance of many rain-free days during the rest of the offseason, so don’t be scared to go backpacking Thailand during the summer!

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products, and regularly review these.
 Thanks for your support, kind friend!